 Imagine if your “belly is too much swelling”, will you bother about “shockings”. 😀

 Indian railway history

 Indian railway history is more than 170 years old – the first passenger train in India became operational in 1853.
 For more than 50 years of operations of the Indian Railways, there were no toilets in trains.

-On July 2, 1909, Okhil Chandra Sen, a Indian railway passenger, wrote a letter to Sahibganj Divisional office West Bengal in 1909 requesting to setup toilets in Indian Railways.
+On July 2, 1909, Okhil Chandra Sen, an Indian railway passenger, wrote a letter to Sahibganj Divisional office West Bengal in 1909 requesting to set up toilets on Indian Railways.

-I am arrive by passenger train at Abmedpur station and my belly is too much swelling with jackfruit.
+I am arrive by passenger train at Ahmedpur station and my belly is too much swelling with jackfruit.
 I am therefore went to privy.
 Just I doing the nuisance the guard making whistle blow for train to go off and I am running with lota (water pot) in one hand and dhoti (clothes) in the next.
 When I am fall over and expose all my shockings to man and woman on platform.
-I am got leaved at Abmedpur station.
+I am got leaved at Ahmedpur station.

 This too much bad, if passengers go to make dung, the damn guard not wait train five minutes for him?
 I am therefore pray your honour to make big fine on that guard for public sake otherwise I am making big report to papers.